 Since this time, Congress has made a number of significant changes to feed and food laws and regulations over the years, which you can read more about in our timeline.
 One of the most recent, and yet most sweeping, changes to the animal food industry came with the passage of the Food Safety Modernization Act in 2011, which you can learn more about on AFIA’s FSMA page.

 In addition to state and federal laws and regulations, the Association of American Feed Control Officials (AAFCO) provides another layer of regulatory oversight for the animal food industry.
 Formed in 1909, AAFCO consists of state and federal feed regulators who work with the FDA to review new ingredients and provide the legal listing, through its annual Official Publication, which states follow to determine ingredients approved for use in animal feed and pet food.

 AAFCO also works to promote uniformity of feed laws through the AAFCO Model Feed Bill and Regulations, which is endorsed by AFIA.
 The relative uniformity of feed laws and state labeling requirements throughout the country has facilitated the manufacture and distribution of feed for firms operating in two or more states.

-AFIA has a good longstanding relationship working with AAFCO, including an unbroken chain of cooperative meetings biennially with the association since its establishment over a century ago.
+AFIA has a longstanding relationship working with AAFCO, including an unbroken chain of cooperative meetings with the association which have been held biennially since its establishment over a century ago.